Galactosemia is a condition in which the body is unable to use (metabolize) the simple sugar galactose.

 It is helpful to know your family history.
 If you have a family history of galactosemia and want to have children, genetic counseling will help you make decisions about pregnancy and prenatal testing.
 Once the diagnosis of galactosemia is made, genetic counseling is recommended for other members of the family.

 Many states screen all newborns for galactosemia.
-If parents learn that the test indicates possible galactosemia, they should promptly stop giving their infant milk products and ask their health care provider about having a blood test done for galactosemia.
+If parents learn that the test indicates possible galactosemia, they should promptly stop giving their infant milk products and ask their health care provider about having blood tests that can be done to confirm a diagnosis of galactosemia.

 Galactose-1-phosphate uridyl transferase deficiency; Galactokinase deficiency; Galactose-6-phosphate epimerase deficiency

-Berry GT, Segal S, Gitzelmann R. Disorders of Galactose Metabolism.
-In: Fernandes J, Saudubray JM, van den Berghe G, Walter JH, eds.
+Berry GT, Walter JH.
+Disorders of Galactose Metabolism.
+In: Saudubray JM, van den Berghe G, Walter JH, eds.
 Inborn Metabolic Diseases: Diagnosis and Treatment.
-4th ed.
-New York, NY: Springer;2006:chap 7.
+5th ed.
+New York, NY: Springer; 2012:chap 7.